nogibjj/DE-Project-Repo-Durga/README.md

-# IDS 706 Project 1 - Connect to Spark Cluster and Query Database.
+# IDS 706 Project 1 - Onilne Banking Data Analysis on Azure Databricks Cluster

-## About
+## About Project
 In this project, we try to analyze online banking data by querying the db.
 Cluster is hosted on Microsoft Azure Cluster via Databricks.
 There are two ways we can query:
 1. Using the API